 Lastly, you need to present the following artifacts for MISRA compliance certification.

-The latest version, MISRA C:2012, has evolved over several years and includes 181 MISRA C rules and 18 directives for a total of 199 guidelines.
-Amendment 3 to MISRA C:2012, published in 2022, contributed to the standard with 23 new rules and 1 directive.
+The latest version, MISRA C:2023, includes 200 MISRA C rules and 21 directives for a total of 221 guidelines.
+The preceding version and final MISRA C:2012 Amendment 4, published on March 15, 2023, contributed to the MISRA standard with 19 new rules and 3 directives.

 Static analysis is the process of examining source code without execution, usually for the purposes of finding bugs or evaluating code safety, security, and reliability.
 This means software teams and software security teams can use static analysis on partially complete code, libraries, and third-party source code.